 A World of Quilts Show was the impetus for the formation of the Northern Star Quilters’ Guild.
 What started as a small show to raffle a quilt and raise money to support the local American Field Service has grown into a large event that helps promote the art of quilting.
 A World of Quilts is held the first weekend in May of each year.
-The show typically has on display more than 300 quilts including about 200 registered quilts, a charity raffle quilt, an invitational display by a nationally recognized quilter, and displays by the special interest groups (SIGs) as well as quilts made during the year as part of NSQG activities.
+The show typically has on display more than 400 quilts including about 200 registered quilts, a charity raffle quilt, invitational displays by nationally recognized quilters, and displays by our special interest groups (SIGs) as well as quilts made during the year as part of NSQG activities.
 Additionally, there are 30+ vendors, demonstrations, and presentations by our keynote speaker.

 The first two “A World of Quilts” shows (1980 and 1981) were small, fund raising events held at Somers Intermediate School; however, by the third show, it was growing and more space was needed.
 The guild approached Sr. Barbara, who was Principal of John F. Kennedy Catholic High School (now Kennedy Catholic High School), about using the school for this purpose.
 In 1981, “A World of Quilts” moved to its new home at JFK, where it remained for 34 years.

 “A World of Quilts” continued to grow with an attendance of 3,300 in 1983.
 Initially it was held in early to mid-April, but in its fifth year, 1984, the show date was moved to the first weekend in May – the weekend it has been held ever since.
 The quilt show flourished even more with a peak attendance at the 1990 show of 3,602 that included 15 buses!